Loma, Nebraska: Demographics

 As of the census of 2000, there were 54 people, 18 households, and 13 families residing in the community.
 There are 20 housing units.
 The racial makeup of the community was 100.00% White.

 In the media

 Loma was featured in the 1995 comedy film To Wong Foo, Thanks for Everything!
 Julie Newmar as the fictional village of Snydersville, Nebraska.

-Loma, Nebraska, is mentioned in the film An Unfinished Life (2005).